 Treatment for Kidney Stones

 Many kidney stones will pass within 48 hours if a person drinks enough water.
 Moist heat applied over the kidneys can ease the pain.
 One essential caveat here is that heat applications are contraindicated if acute inflammation, kidney cancer, or bleeding are present.
-In cases of diabetes and neuropathy, it must be wisely and skillfully applied.

 Conclusion

-You can see that preventing a kidney stone is much better than treating it.
-Prevention saves you pain and money and helps preserve your kidneys.
-No matter how sophisticated medication may become, nothing beats following an overall healthy lifestyle to prevent disease and discomfort.
+Nothing beats following an overall healthy lifestyle to prevent disease and discomfort.
 Drinking six to eight glasses of water a day is paramount to maintaining healthy kidneys.
-Pure water is free of harmful chemicals, caffeine, sugar, sugar substitutes, or acids added by manufacturers such as phosphoric acid which jeopardizes the health of your bones.
-Exercise, keeping your weight in the recommended range for your height, and eating a well-balanced vegetarian diet may very well keep you from experiencing the horrible pain of kidney stones.
-Therefore, make the necessary changes and you will be happy with the results.
+Pure water is free of harmful chemicals, caffeine, sugar, sugar substitutes, or acids added by manufacturers, such as phosphoric acid, which jeopardizes the health of your bones.

 - Littlejohn T. Fluid intake and dietary factors and the risk of incident kidney stones in UK biobank: a population-based prospective cohort study.
 Eur Urol Focus.
 2020;6(4):752–61.[↩]